bendiumpope/twitee-app-frontend/README.md

 ## Installation

-Clone the repo and run `yarn install`
+Clone the repo and run `yarn`

 ## Start

-After the successfull installation of the packages: `yarn start`
+After the successfull installation of the packages, run: `yarn dev`

+## This application should run on localhost:3000 because its still in development.